ProActiv Maintenance Tips

 Maintain Your Sump Pump

-As homeowners, we have all experienced moments where excess water has accumulated in our basement.
+As homeowners, we have all experienced moments where excess water has accumulated in our basements.
 There are many reasons for this, such as heavy rain or a cracked foundation.

 Typically, when excess water accumulates, it can be properly drained and removed with an operating sump pump.
 Recently, we shared an article on the benefits of checking your sump pump to make sure that it is in working order.